NureniJamiu/adens_law-group/README.md

 # About Project

 This project is inspired by [@demscr3ation](https://twitter.com/demscr3ations).
 I came across his UI design on [twitter](https://twitter.com) and felt the desire to bring it to life.
-I reached out to him immediately and here is the result of our conversation.
+I reached out to him immediately and this project is the result of our conversation.

 ## Technologies Used